-Environmental Component SEO Code Strategic Environmental Objective or not) - are of major importance for wild fauna and flora and essential for the migration, dispersal and genetic exchange of wild species.
-B4 To avoid or minimise significant impacts on semi-natural habitats, species, environmental features or other sustaining resources in designated national sites and to comply with the Wildlife Acts 1976-2012 with regard to listed species.
-B5 Go beyond biodiversity protection to deliver biodiversity enhancement, wherever possible, in response to the biodiversity emergency.
-Landscape, Seascape & Visual L1 Avoid or minimise impacts on statutory landscape designations defined in the CDP.
-Amenity L2 Avoid or minimise adverse visual effects on residential receptors or other sensitive visual receptors.
-Cultural Heritage - Archaeology & Architectural CH1 Avoid impacts upon archaeological heritage (including entries to the Record of Monuments and Places (RMP)) and architectural heritage (including entries to the Record of Protected Structures (RPS) and National Inventory of Architectural Heritage (NIAHs)).
-Soils S1 Avoid or minimise effects on mineral resources or soils.
-Land Use LU1 Avoid or minimise effects on existing land use.
-AQN1 Increase the number of people travelling to work or school via public transport or by non-mechanical means.
-Air Quality and Noise AQN2 Avoid or minimise effects on local air quality.
-AQN3 Avoid or minimise adverse noise impacts.
-W1 Maintain and/or improve, the quality and status of surface waters.
-W2 Maintain and/or improve, the chemical and quantitative status of groundwaters.
-Water W3 Prevent impact upon the WFD status of surface waters and groundwater in line with the requirements of the WFD.
+Environmental Component SEO Code Strategic Environmental Objective W2 Maintain and/or improve, the chemical and quantitative status of groundwaters.
+W3 Prevent impact upon the WFD status of surface waters and groundwater in line with the requirements of the WFD.
 W4 Comply as appropriate with the provisions of the Flood Risk Management Guidelines.
 W5 Prevent impact upon drinking water quality.
 MAI1 Avoid or minimise effects on built/amenity assets and infrastructure.
-MAI2 Avoid or minimise effects on effects upon existing and (where known) planned infrastructure.
+MAI2 Avoid or minimise effects upon existing and (where known) planned infrastructure.
 Material Assets MAI3 Promote sustainable transportation.
 MAI4 Promote sustainable waste management.
 MAI5 Promote sustainable water use and drainage management.
 Tourism & Recreation TR1 Avoid or minimise effects upon tourism and recreation amenities.
-Climate Change CF1 Delivery of the necessary action to support the national target of 80% electricity from renewable sources by 2030.

-Environmental Component SEO Code Strategic Environmental Objective CF2 Actively support the delivery of all national climate policy as appropriate to the county with the prioritisation and acceleration of evidence-based measures.
-CF3 CF3: Assist in the delivery of the climate neutrality objective at local and community levels.
+CF1 Delivery of the necessary action to support the national target of 80% electricity from renewable sources by 2030.
+CF2 Actively support the delivery of all national climate policy as appropriate to the county with the prioritisation and acceleration of evidence-based measures.
+Climate Change CF3 CF3: Assist in the delivery of the climate neutrality objective at local and community levels.
 CF4 Deliver a Decarbonising Zone (DZ) within the local authority area to act as a test bed for a range of climate mitigation and adaptation measures in a specifically defined area through the identification of projects and outcomes that will assist in the delivery of the National Climate Objective.
 Inter-relationships IR1 Maintain and improve the health of people, ecosystems and natural processes Actively seek to integrate opportunities for environmental enhancement during adaptation to climate change

-Description and Evaluation of Draft LACAP Alternatives
+Description and Evaluation of LACAP Alternatives

-The SEA Directive requires that reasonable alternative means of achieving the strategic goals of the Draft LACAP (taking into account the objectives and the geographical scope of a plan or programme) are identified, described and evaluated for their likely significant effects on the environment.
+The SEA Directive requires that reasonable alternative means of achieving the strategic goals of the LACAP (taking into account the objectives and the geographical scope of a plan or programme) are identified, described and evaluated for their likely significant effects on the environment.
 Such reasonable alternative must be realistic and capable of implementation.
-Reasonable alternatives will be assessed against the Strategic Environmental Objectives (SEOs) established for the aspects of the baseline environment which are likely to be significantly affected by the Draft LACAP.
+Reasonable alternatives were assessed against the Strategic Environmental Objectives (SEOs) established for the aspects of the baseline environment which are likely to be significantly affected by the LACAP.

-The underpinning goal of the reasonable alternative evaluation process is to ensure that the selection of preferred alternatives by the Local Authority is informed by environmental considerations.
+The underpinning goal of the reasonable alternative evaluation process was to ensure that the selection of preferred alternatives by the Local Authority is informed by environmental considerations.

-The following reasonable alternatives to the Draft LACAP were identified:
+The following reasonable alternatives to the LACAP were identified:

-- Alternative 1 The Pareto Approach: Prioritise reducing GHG emissions from largest GHG emitting sectors to mitigate against climate change impacts. - Alternative 2 The Holistic Approach: Adopt a multi-pronged approach and focus on a range of priority areas to mitigate against and adapt to climate change impacts. - Alternative 3 The Holistic and Participatory Approach (Current Draft LACAP): Adopt a multipronged approach - that has a strong community engagement emphasis - and focus on a range of priority areas to mitigate against and adapt to climate change impacts.
+- Alternative 1 The Pareto Approach: Prioritise reducing GHG emissions from largest GHG emitting sectors to mitigate against climate change impacts. - Alternative 2 The Holistic Approach: Adopt a multi-pronged approach and focus on a range of priority areas to mitigate against and adapt to climate change impacts. - Alternative 3 The Holistic and Participatory Approach (Current LACAP): Adopt a multi-pronged approach that has a strong community engagement emphasis and focus on a range of priority areas to mitigate against and adapt to climate change impacts.

-An evaluation of the potential effects of the reasonable alternatives on the baseline environment has been carried out in accordance with the SEA Directive and best practice guidelines.
+An evaluation of the potential effects of the reasonable alternatives on the baseline environment was carried out in accordance with the SEA Directive and best practice guidelines.
 A summary of this evaluation is presented below: